Riemannian Adaptive Regularized Newton Methods with H\"older Continuous Hessians: Introduction

 \parag{A comprehensive approximation characterization and relaxation} We identify the three sources of approximation within second-order manifold optimization methods: \begin{enumerate*}[label=\upshape\arabic*\upshape)] \item The quadratic model function approximates the actual objective function. \item The retraction approximates the smooth diffeomorphism between the tangent space and the manifold; \item The inexact model problem solution approximates the exact solution. \end{enumerate*} These approximation levels can be characterized by the objective function's smoothness, retraction's smoothness, and subproblem solver's exactness.
 Our investigation particularly explores objective functions with a $\mu$-\holder continuous Hessian, retractions with a $\nu$-\holder continuous differential, and $\theta$-inexact subproblem solvers.
 Significantly, our analysis unveils an equitable contribution from these three sources of approximation to the iteration complexity: the iteration complexity order can only be improved by enhancing the worst-performing source.

-\parag{A general-order adaptive regularization method} Our work extends the realm of adaptive regularization methods by introducing a novel adaptive $\ar{\omega}$ regularization method ($\omega\in(0,1]$), broadening the horizons beyond cubics.
-We pave the way for adaptivity without the constraint of $\mu \ge \omega$, a restriction posed by prior work on general-order adaptive regularization \citep{birgin2017Worstcaseevaluation,cartis2020SharpWorstCasea,cartis2011OptimalNewtontype}.
+\parag{A general-order adaptive regularization method} Our work extends the realm of Riemannian adaptive regularization methods by introducing a novel adaptive $\ar{\omega}$ regularization method ($\omega\in(0,1]$), broadening the horizons beyond cubics.
+We pave the way for adaptivity without the constraint of $\mu \ge \omega$, a restriction posed by prior work on general-order adaptive regularization \citep{birgin2017Worstcaseevaluation,cartis2020SharpWorstCasea,cartis2011OptimalNewtontype}, in both Euclidean and Riemannian settings.
 Nevertheless, our findings reveal that optimal iteration complexity is achieved if and only if $\omega = \alpha \coloneqq \min \{ \mu,\nu,\theta \}$.

 \parag{A sharp worst-case iteration and operation complexity} Finally, we present our complexity guarantees.
 When $\omega = \alpha$, both RTR and RAR locate an $(\epsilon,\epsilon^{\alpha /(1+\alpha)})$-approximate second-order stationary point {(see \cref{def:opt})} within at most